For families

 Coaching and ongoing support

-Where it's helpful, continued time alongside you as you put recommendations into practice, including liaising with school.
+Where it's helpful, continued time alongside you as you put recommendations into practice.

 Where we meet